 Evidence-Based Training (EBT)

 Many operators are already experiencing a shortage of a qualified workforce.
 To secure the future pilot pipeline, operators around the world have implemented, or are in the process of implementing, innovative strategies to attract the younger generations and to facilitate the pathway to a career as a pilot.

-Here are some best practices implemented by the members of the IATA Pilot Training Task Force:
+Here are some best practices implemented by the members of the IATA Pilot Training and Licensing Task Force: